 San Pancho Co-Working Spaces

-I saw a small co-working space on Avenida Tercer Mundo, but I can’t find any information about it online.
-Until their web presence is established, your best access to (relatively) high-speed internet with a side of strong coffee is probably at Bistro Organico.
+I saw a small co-working space on Avenida Tercer Mundo; you can contact them via Facebook to see their current opening hours and services.
+If they’re closed during your visit to San Pancho, your best access to (relatively) high-speed internet with a side of strong coffee is probably at Bistro Organico.

 San Pancho Recycling